Kundeling Monastery

-Kundeling Monastery is a Tibetan Buddhist monastery in Lhasa, Tibet, China.
+Kundeling Monastery is a Tibetan Buddhist monastery in Lhasa, Tibet.
 It was founded around 1794, and follows the Gelug school.
 The head of the monastery belongs to a lineage of incarnations that dates back to 1402.
 There is dispute over the current incarnation.
 The monastery was destroyed during the Cultural Revolution, then rebuilt in the 1980s.

 History

 Kunde Ling means "peaceful and happy" in the Tibetan language.